denizturkmen/K8S-Full-Content-Notes/Kustomization/4- Secret Example/Readme.md

 ```

-Example of ConfigMapGenerator: prod environment.
-Let's patch it to 2 replicas and read file for configmap.
+Example of SecretGenerator: prod environment.
+Let's patch it to 2 replicas and read file for secret.
 ``` bash
 # both dev and prod must create directory
 ├── kustomize